 After a tick has been removed, it’s important to wash the bite site using soap and water, followed with an antiseptic.
 Over-the-counter antiseptic medications are available at any pharmacy.
 If the tick that bit you is a Lyme-carrying species, don’t wait to develop symptoms.
 Go to your doctor and request antibiotics as a precaution.

-One such treatment that can help with Lyme disease is lymphatic drainage massage.
 Lymphatic drainage is not like a regular deep tissue massage, which may actually make symptoms worse and can cause more inflammation for a person with Lyme disease.
-Rather, lymphatic drainage massage does many tasks at once: reducing inflammation, boosting the immune system, and removing toxins that may have built up in the body.
+Rather, lymphatic drainage massage does many tasks at once: reducing inflammation, boosting the immune system, removing toxins that may have built up in the body, and creating a feeling of overall relief and relaxation.
 It does this by moving fluid manually to take extra strain off of areas that excess inflammation may be causing.

 Much like rheumatoid arthritis, people who suffer from Lyme disease have flare-up periods when symptoms reach a breaking point.
 This may include extreme joint swelling and pain causing reduced mobility, mucus membranes like those of the eyes and ears becoming inflamed, energy levels even more decreased than before, and an overall feeling of fatigue and malaise.
 Lymphatic drainage massage can be a great natural booster in these flare-up periods and can help the body’s immune system to move these symptoms along more quickly.
 It can also help to flush out the dead bacteria that the body has tried to eliminate.

-Another thing to keep in mind as well is that usual treatments of antibiotics may cause even further inflammation and can lower the immune system even more.
-Creating a long term treatment plan with your massage therapist is a great idea when going through different medical treatments.
-Discuss with your health care provider or massage therapist what treatment options would be specific and best for you when incorporating lymphatic drainage massage into your treatment plan.
+Another thing to keep in mind is that usual treatments of antibiotics may cause even further inflammation and can lower the immune system even more.
+Creating a long-term treatment plan with your massage therapist is a great idea when going through different medical treatments.
+Discuss with your health care provider or massage therapist what treatment options would be best for you when incorporating lymphatic drainage massage into your treatment plan.

-Common side effects that can happen after a lymphatic massage are: feeling lighter, temperature changes, feeling thirsty, having to use the restroom, pressure or tension decreasing, decrease of pain, and an overall feeling of relaxation.
-Another thing to be aware of with lymphatic massage is that it boosts the immune system, so if a person is starting a cold or a flare up, this will speed up the process.
-Some have mentioned symptoms temporarily getting worse after the treatment, but with a quick recovery to follow.
+Common side effects after a lymphatic massage include: feeling lighter, temperature changes, feeling thirsty, having to use the restroom, pressure or tension decreasing, decrease of pain, and an overall feeling of relaxation.
+Another thing to be aware of with lymphatic drainage massage is that it boosts the immune system; if a person is starting a cold or a flare up, this will speed up the process.
+Some have mentioned symptoms temporarily getting worse after the treatment, but a quick recovery will follow.